githubwua/wua-kb/README.md

 Why KB?

-- Reduce re-invention (don't search for the same info again and again)
+- Reduce re-invention (don't search for the same info again and again); keep everything in one place
-- Reuse something that works
+- Reuse something that works; repeat the success
 - Recycle outdated knowledge

 Folder structure: